 The Specialist High Skills Major (SHSM) is a designation granted by the Ontario Ministry of Education that allows students to focus on a career path that matches their individual skills and interests.

-Gifted students at Western are encouraged to enroll in one of our SHSMs.
+Gifted students at Western are able to enroll in one of our SHSMs.
 These students learn with industry standard equipment and instructors who have worked directly in the field.
 They also experience on the job training with employers at skills training centres and have the opportunity to enroll in up to two post secondary courses with no tuition costs.
 Students who complete the SHSM requirements will graduate with a red seal on their diploma.
 This indicates a universal provincial designation of a higher level of achievement to all post secondary schools no matter what program the student may choose to pursue.
 For more information go to: http://www.edu.gov.on.ca/morestudentsuccess/SHSM.html

 Located just north of High Park, the school was constructed in 1927.